ytxmobile98/ubuntu-cjk-font-config/README.md

 ```
 * Copies the `conf.d` directory to `~/.config/fontconfig/`.

+After installing the fonts, **log out of your user session and then log in again** to let the changes take effect.

 ## Uninstall configurations
 ```bash
 make uninstall
 ```
 * Removes the `*.conf` files in the `~/.config/fontconfig/conf.d` directory.
 * Cleans up (removes) the `~/.config/fontconfig/conf.d` and `~/.config/fontconfig/` directories if they are empty.

+After uninstalling the fonts, **log out of your user session and then log in again** to let the changes take effect.

 # References
 * Ubuntu manpage: `man fonts-conf.5`